-- one of the top water and sewerage companies for customer service in Ofwat's customer measure of experience - assessed as leading by the Environment Agency - one of the leading water and sewerage companies for the DWI's key quality measure (CRI).

-Early indications suggest we are also shown to be the water and sewerage company with the lowest number of complaints during the year, according to CCW.
+- one of the top water and sewerage companies for customer service in Ofwat's customer measure of experience - the leading water and sewerage company for the DWI's key quality measure (CRI). - the water and sewerage company with the lowest number of complaints during the year, according to CCW.